JakeAdler/shsg/README.md

 ```

+Note: this line should **not** be incuded in a HTML frontmatter block.

-When a template inherits another, the `BODY` section of the inherited template is replaced with the inheritee template.
+When a template inherits another, the `BODY` section of the parent template is replaced with the child template.

 For example: